waph-team11-sm24/waph-team11-sm24.github.io/README.md

 [Video Demonstration](https://www.youtube.com/watch?v=trfD3QQGV-I)

+# Team members

+1. Vaishakh V Nair, vibudhvh@mail.uc.edu

+# System Analysis
+## High-level requirements

+The project will require a  secure user authentication, registration and login functionalities.
+It will evenetually also require role-based access control, ensuring regular users and superusers have appropriate access and functionalities.
+Users need to be able to manage their own posts, and superusers should have overarching control.
+Commenting on posts is a key feature, which will allow  interaction between users.
+The system must be secure, incorporating HTTPS, input validation, and defenses against SQL injection, XSS, CSRF, and also session hijacking.
+Additionally, the UI must also be intuitive.

+# system design

+## use case realization

+The system handles various user many interactions like registration, login, and role-based access.
+Users can create and manage their posts, and comment on posts while superusers have broader control over posts and user management.
+Security measures are done thorough input validation, output sanitization, and protection against vulnerabilities of webpages like sql attacks, XSS and JS Scripting attacks.

+## Database

+The database consists many a tables. the Users Table is used for storing user credentials, roles, and status; the Posts Table for managing post content and the Comments Table for handling comments associated with posts, including details about the commenter and what the content is.

+## User Interface

+User Interface: The user interface includes many a forms for login and registration, a management interfaces for posts, and sections for commenting.
+Role-based features are implemented to provide different UI elements based on user roles like admin settings to disable and enable a user again.

+# Implementation

+### Project requirements
 ## Deployment on https

 The deployment on https can be clearly seen in this screenshot from when i accessed the website from my windows laptop outside the vm and the url begins with https.